Texiwill/aac-lib/vsm/MacOS.md

 * Next install XML::Twig (note the 'sudo'), if you rather not use sudo, and I can understand why, you will have to update your PATH variables to also point to where the xml_grep command is located.
-This is accomplished by editting /etc/paths.
+This is accomplished by editting/creating your .bash_profile or creating a file within /etc/paths.d with your path.
 It is usually installed somewhere within your home directory so 'find $HOME -name xml_grep -print' can find it for you.
 ```